nicolasjhampton/python_tutorial_game_project/step3.md

 and well separated.
 That's why I'm writing the tests first.

-So, all this login stuff is covered with a python module called Flask-Login, specifically the [UserMixin](http://flask-login.readthedocs.org/en/latest/#your-user-class) class.
-For Treehouse students out there, Kenneth goes over all of this in [a video](https://teamtreehouse.com/library/build-a-social-network-with-flask/making-strong-users/the-usermixin-from-flasklogin) from the first section of "Build A Social Network
+So, all this login stuff is covered with a python module called Flask-Login, and that module requires all users implement certain methods that come pre-packaged in the [UserMixin](http://flask-login.readthedocs.org/en/latest/#your-user-class) class.
+For
+Treehouse students out there, Kenneth goes over all of this in [a video](https://teamtreehouse.com/library/build-a-social-network-with-flask/making-strong-users/the-usermixin-from-flasklogin) from the first section of "Build A Social Network
 With Flask" class.
 Remember that most of the modules we're